Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md

           "Overall_Project_Goal": "Successfully integrate new feature [FeatureName] into Project [ProjectName].", "Phase_Goal": "Implement [FeatureName] for Project [ProjectName] according to provided specifications, ensuring code quality and comprehensive testing.", "Lead_Mode_Specific_Instructions": [
             "Your goal for this phase is to implement the feature '[FeatureName]'.
 Create a high-level plan for this phase, log it to ConPort, and then use your standard single-step execution loop to delegate atomic tasks to your specialists.
 You may consult `.nova/workflows/nova-leaddeveloper/WF_DEV_FEATURE_IMPLEMENTATION_LIFECYCLE_001_v1.md` for a reference process.
-Ensure all code is tested and quality standards are met."
+Ensure all code is implemented according to specifications, is fully tested, and meets quality standards."
           ],
           "Required_Input_Context": {
             "ProjectName": "[ProjectName]",